haskell/blog.haskell.org/content/hls-2.10.0.0/index.md

 ### GHC Structured Errors

 This release is also the first release which uses GHC's structured errors infrastructure.
-You might not notice this at first as an end-user, as it is a rather technical detail mainly concerned with refactoring internals of HLS to provide many of its features based on structured diagnostics, improving accuracy and maintainability of HLS.
+You might not notice this at first as an end-user, as it is a rather technical detail mainly concerned with refactoring internals of HLS to provide many of its features based on structured error messages, improving accuracy and maintainability of HLS.

 But it also has the useful side effect of allowing us to integrate with [the Haskell Error Index](https://errors.haskell.org/):

 <img src="error-index.jpeg" alt="A GHC error message, displaying the error code associated with this particular error message." width=70%>

-For anyone wondering how HLS is providing code actions and other LSP features without structured diagnostics... the answer is [lots of GHC version dependent regexes](https://github.com/haskell/haskell-language-server/blob/master/plugins/hls-refactor-plugin/src/Development/IDE/Plugin/CodeAction.hs#L975).
+For anyone wondering how HLS is providing code actions and other LSP features without structured error messages... the answer is [lots of GHC version dependent regexes](https://github.com/haskell/haskell-language-server/blob/master/plugins/hls-refactor-plugin/src/Development/IDE/Plugin/CodeAction.hs#L975).

 We want to replace most of these regexes with structured errors.
 Do you want to help?
 Pick an HLS plugin and hack away!